 What modules will I study?

-Introduces and develops the core skills of working with ceramics.
+Introduces and develops the core skills of working with ceramics through studio briefs.
 These include fundamental processes such as hand-building, wheel throwing, plaster model and mould making, slip-casting, glazing and firing, alongside new technologies of digital design and fabrication such as 3D printing and laser cutting.
 These skills are supported by research and design development through weekly workshops, tutorials and group critique with staff.
 Students further develop their contextual engagement with contemporary ceramic practice through field trips, nationally and internationally.

 The emphasis in Year 3 is on developing an individual creative direction and builds on the core skills acquired in Year 2.
 Through increasingly self-directed briefs, students are encouraged to begin to recognise their desired area of specialisation.
 Engagement with Professional Practice is encouraged through work placement (nationally or internationally) and the organisation and implementation of an external group exhibition.
-Workshops continue in relevant ceramic processes, research and design strategies.
-During Year 3, students may opt to undertake part of the academic year in another European institution through the Erasmus programme.
+Workshops continue in relevant ceramic processes, research and design strategies at advanced levels.
+During Year 3, students may opt to undertake a semester in another European institution through the Erasmus programme.

 Year 4 aims to prepare the student for their desired career path after college through a self-directed project and the specialisation of techniques and concepts.
 There is an emphasis on professional presentation, including concept development, presentation methods, photography, statement writing and a web presence.
 Ceramic techniques are taught at an advanced level and are specific to student needs.
 The year culminates in an exhibition of completed ceramic work, produced for the final examination and supported with the development of a professional online presence.

 Are there opportunities for further study?